 Salary sacrifice arrangements

-If you are a low-income earner, with an adjusted taxable income of less than $37,000, you are eligible for the low income superannuation tax offset (LISTO), which refunds the contributions tax on the first $3,333 of your concessional contributions, up to $500 per year, credited automatically to your super account.
+If you are a low-income earner, with an adjusted taxable income of less than $37,000, you can be eligible for the low income superannuation tax offset (LISTO).

-To qualify, at least 10% of your total income must come from employment or self-employment.
+To qualify, at least 10% of your income must come from employment or self-employment.

 Non-Concessional Contributions

-- Contribution made for the benefit of a spouse or children under 18 years old.
+- Contributions made on behalf of a spouse or child under 18

-Non-concessional contributions can be made up until the 28th day of the month following that in which they turned 75.
+Non-concessional contributions can generally be made up until the 28th day after the month you turn 75.

 Non-Concessional Contributions Cap